 Iconic Indian actress considered to be the "Greta Garbo of Bengali cinema"

 Music_department | Armed Response

 Fergie Frederiksen was born on May 25, 1951 in Grand Rapids, Michigan, USA as Dennis Hardy Frederiksen.
-He is known for his work on Armed Response (1986) and The 56th Annual Grammy Awards (2014).
+He is known for his work on Armed Response (1986) and World Classic Rockers: Live at the Ventura Theater (2001).
 He died on January 18, 2014 in Mound, Minnesota, USA.

 Rock singer and songwriter who was lead vocalist for prog rock band Trillion in 1978-79, glam rock group Angel in 1981, pop/rock band LeRoux from 1982-1984, and, most famously, the iconic rock band Toto for their 'Isolation' album and tour from 1984-1985; also provided backing vocals for Survivor, resulting in his contributing to hit singles in three consecutive years, all with different bands: Survivor's "American Heartbeat" in 1982, LeRoux's "Carrie's Gone" in 1983 and Toto's "Stranger in Town" in 1984; sang two songs used in 'Can't Stop the Music' (1980) as a disco artist named David London; was part of a band called Abandon Shame whose songs appeared in 'The Terminator' (1984) and 'Armed Response' (1985); quit the music industry in 1987 but returned in the mid-1990s by the recording of a collaborative album with bassist Ricky Phillips; musical highlights over the next 20 years included the release of a solo album in 1999 that was critically acclaimed in Europe and Japan and briefly reuniting with Toto on their tour in 2007

 34. Sarah Marshall